alikashani97/alikashani97/README.md

 Ali Kashani - Business/Data Analyst
 ------------

-Coming from a background in industrial engineering, I decided to take my learning a step further.
-I'm currently pursuing a Master's in Management Sciences at the University of Waterloo.
+Having originated from an industrial engineering background during my bachelor's studies, I have recently completed my Master's in Management Sciences at the University of Waterloo.
+Throughout my master's program, I delved into data analysis courses and engaged in a valuable co-op experience as a supply chain data analyst at Loblaws.
+This hands-on opportunity allowed me to apply my academic knowledge to real-world scenarios.
+Consequently, I acquired proficiency in utilizing data analysis tools, including Python, R, SQL, and Tableau, and gained practical experience in leveraging these tools effectively.

 My aim?